 Discrete water samples were collected in duplicate monthly during ebb tides from as close to sonde depth as possible (no deeper than 3 meters).
-Samples were filtered in the field whenever feasible; otherwise, they were placed on ice in the dark and filtered immediately upon returning to the laboratory.
+Samples collected prior to December 2012 were filtered in the field onto a 0.7 µm pore size glass fiber filter immediately after collection.
+Samples collected beginning in December 2012 were collected as whole water samples in a dark brown, opaque, sampling bottle and stored in ice and shipped to the laboratory.
+Samples were then filtered onto a 1.2 µm or 0.7 µm (January 2002 – February 2019, March 2019 – December 2022, respectively) pore size glass-fiber filters in the laboratory immediately upon receiving samples.
+All samples were wrapped in foil and stored in the freezer (-20 °C) after filtration.
 Chlorophyll a was extracted from frozen filters within 28 days and analyzed using Standard Methods (SM10200H; citation).
 Duplicate samples were averaged by month.
 Values below the minimum detection limit of 0.55 µg/L were replaced with this nominal base to standardize across the dataset.
 As with the continuous data, chlorophyll a data that failed to meet quality assurance and quality control checks and were flagged as “rejected” or “suspect” were removed prior to analysis.
 Data flagged as “suspect” typically meant that the replicate values differed substantially, the lab analyzed an unpreserved sample, or that the laboratory reported that the result did not meet quality control measures.
 At PC, an automatic water sampler was usually deployed in addition to the discrete sample collection and set to collect from the same water depth.
 In some cases where PC was missing chlorophyll data, values were filled in with data collected at a similar time using the automatic sampler.

 Climate Data